 Confit of Old Spot Pork Belly with Rosemary Scented Cannellini Beans. (£9).
 I’m head scratching over this one, I’m a big believer in pork and the belly is one of my favourite cuts.
 Sure the crackling did exactly what he says on the tin but the meat was too dry and the dish lacked seasoning.

 Spiced Lamb Rump with Ajo Blanco, Swiss Chard and Camone Tomatoes (£9).
 Ajo Blanco is a cold almond soup from Màlaga and Granada.
 I couldn’t fault the lamb, but somehow I wasn’t convinced by the Ajo Blanco.
-A Spanish grandma would probably disapprove and slap the chef for it.
+A Spanish grandma would probably disapprove and slap the chef for it too.

 Braised Oxtail with Bone Marrow, Truffle Mash and Parmesan Crumb (£8.5).
 You would be foolish not to order this, everything about it was just perfect.
-The oxtail, braised down well, was perfectly seasoned and the baked parmesan topping gave an umami explosion.
+The oxtail, braised down well, was full of character and the baked parmesan topping gave an umami explosion.
 Just writing about this is making me salivate!

 Ibérico Presa with Chicken Jus, Capers, Shallots and Lemon (£10).
 This is the cut of meat attached to the shoulder and head of the loin.
 If all meat can taste like this, then the world would be a better place.

 Affogato with PX and Raisin Ice Cream. (£6) is beautifully rich.
-PX stands for Pedro Ximénez and it’s a Spanish white grape with an intensely sweet flavour.
-It’s considered to be a desert sherry for those who don’t know.
+PX stands for Pedro Ximénez and it’s a Spanish sherry with an intensely sweet flavour.
+It’s considered to be a digestif for those who don’t know.

 Apple and Dulche De Leche Cake (£6).
 I loved this desert, the cake was served warm and came with a light/fluffy texture and a wonderful crust.

 Walnut Tart with Basil Ice Cream and Poached Gariguette Strawberries. (£6).
-Drool, drool. drool when I write this!
+I drool heavily when write this.
 It’s a shame it’s not on the menu anymore as I discovered from a recent visit but let me tell you that it was one of the most delicious things I’ve eaten here.
 Warm buttery tart, not too sweet all balanced out by the aromatic sweetness of the strawberries and fragrant basil ice cream.

 Cold Chocolate Fondant with Salted PX Caramel and Espresso Ice Cream. (£6.50).
-This little gem features on the desert menu every time I attend.
-Quite rightly as it is that good, a sure fire classic with the super chocolatey, rich, thick fondant, crunch of the caramel and sweet-salty ice cream.
+This little gem features on the desert menu every time I dine here – quite rightly as it genuinely good, a sure fire classic with the super chocolatey, rich, thick fondant, crunch of the caramel and sweet-salty ice cream.
 If you’re a chocolate lover, you’ll revel eating this.

 The Damage: Expect to pay £50-£75 pounds per head with wine of the later if you’re a piggy.